ccapndave/postcss-preload-hovers/README.md

 In our application we have found that it is necessary to preload images in CSS elements with the `:hover` pseudo-class, as the loading delay is very obvious the first time a user rolls over one of these elements.

-Unlike most PostCSS plugins, this outputs either HTML or JS and should be used accordingly.

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/ccapndave/postcss-preload-hovers.svg
 [ci]:      https://travis-ci.org/ccapndave/postcss-preload-hovers